 Until the trial court enters a final judgment affirming that Austin City Code section 25-2-950 is unconstitutional and void, the City of Austin is likely to continue its ban on new Type 2 permits—even though doing so is in direct conflict with the Third Court of Appeals decision.

-If the City of Austin still refuses to issue Type 2 permits after a final judgment is entered, further litigation or intervention by the Texas Legislature would be necessary.
+Since the City of Austin still refuses to issue Type 2 permits, further litigation or intervention by the Texas Legislature is likely necessary.
 As discussed in another blog post, for nearly a decade, state lawmakers have tried and failed to pass state laws regulating STRs.

 Anding v.
 City of Austin, 03-18-00307-CV, 2020 WL 2048255, at *6 (Tex.
 App.—Austin Apr.
 29, 2020, no pet.).